-You must be a party-in-interest who is a participant or beneficiary to receive a loan.
+Loans are available under the plan.
+You must be a party-in-interest to receive a loan.
 The Employee Retirement Income Security Act of 1974 (ERISA) defines a party-in-interest.
 Most people cease to be a party-in-interest when they stop working for us.
-Loans are made on a reasonably equal basis under the plan's loan policy.
-That means the limits and rules in the following paragraphs apply in the same way to all such participants.
+Loans are made on a reasonably equal basis.
+That means the limits and rules in the following paragraphs apply in the same way to all participants.

-The loan will be limited to the amount you may borrow without the loan being treated as a taxable loan to you.
 Generally, the loan may not be more than 50% of your vested account or \$50,000, reduced by any outstanding loan balance, if any during the one-year period ending on the day before your new loan is made, if less.
 If you live in an area affected by a natural disaster, Federal relief laws may change the maximum amount available to you as a loan.
-The plan administrator (see Part 7) can tell you if disaster relief exists and, if you qualify, the amount you may take as a loan.
+The Plan Administrator can tell you if disaster relief exists and, if you qualify, the amount you may take as a loan.
 The minimum loan is \$1,000.
 You may be granted two loans during any one-year period.
 Only one loan may be outstanding at a time.